They’re a tool that’s open to hiring teams of any shape or size, and in this post we give you everything you need to get started.

 There are often candidates with similar qualifications interviewing for a position and in this situation hiring managers will often choose candidates based on the ‘good impression’ or similar subjective feeling they got during the interview process.

-By asking candidates questions on the same topics it is far easier to objectively compare their answers and decide who is the better choice for the position.
+By asking candidates questions on the same topics it is far easier for hiring managers to objectively compare candidates’ answers and decide who is the better choice for the position.
+Ultimately the result is better hiring decisions.

 The ratings that interviewers put on score sheets can also help them remember the candidate in detail.